karemsaeed21/Friends_Recommendation_System/README.md

 This project showcases the integration of data science, search algorithms, and interface design to create a practical and engaging recommendation system.</pre>

-# downlaod dependinces
+# downlaod dependencies
 <p>pip install networkx</p>
 <p>pip install matplotlib</p>
 <p>pip install scikit-learn</p>
 <p>pip install numpy</p>
 <p>pip install pandas</p>
 <p>pip install python-dateutil</p>
-# You need to download Tkinter if you don't have
+# You need to download Tkinter if you don't have it